chrismcmath/hexo_personal_site/source/_posts/Avenging-My-Gran-the-Famed-Botanist.md

 tagline: Short puzzlescript puzzler
 ---

-Made in 48 hours for LD32 (theme 'Unconventional Weapon'), this was a great opportunity to get my hands dirty with Stephen Lavelle's Puzzlescript engine.
-The syntax is great fun to figure out, and itself resembles someone like a puzzle game.
-The limitations of the engine are liberating, but also allow the designer no slight-of-hand tricks to draw attention away from poor gameplay.
+Made in 48 hours for LD32 (theme 'An Unconventional Weapon'), this was a great opportunity to get my hands dirty with Stephen Lavelle's Puzzlescript engine.
+The syntax is great fun to figure out, itself resembling a puzzle game.
+The limitations of the engine are liberating, but also allow the designer no slight-of-hand tricks to draw attention away from unengaging gameplay.
 A good puzzlescript game is a good game, period.

 I had tried to avoid any story at all, having experimented greatly in the previous two Ludum Dares.
 However I found it impossible to avoid entirely, opting for a short introduction that provides some sense of motivation for your avatar.
 And why 'Gran'?
 'Gran' is funny, right?

 This also marked my first game in a while to feature an actual colour palette.
 At the time I remember being very unsatisfied with it, but looking back it has a dreary yet colourful demeanour that suits the theme quite nicely.